nobrainer-web/silverstripe-solr-search/README.md

 ```

 ### Usage
-You can add fulltext fields to be index by defined the `custom_fields` config setting on `SolrIndex`.
+You can add fulltext fields to be indexed by defining the `custom_fields` config setting on `SolrIndex`.

 For example: